Vryburg: Location

-The town is situated halfway between Kimberley (the capital of the Northern Cape Province) and Mahikeng (the capital of the North West Province).
+The town is situated halfway between Kimberley (the capital of the Northern Cape Province) to the south and Mahikeng (the capital of the North West Province) to the north. it is at the intersection of the N18 and N14 roads.

-Vryburg is on Cecil Rhodes’s great northern railway, which ran from Cape Town through the Kimberley diamond fields, Vryburg, Mafeking, and northwards beyond the Victoria Falls.
-It is also on the N14 National Road which runs from Gauteng Province in a southwesterly direction through Vryburg, Kuruman and Upington to the mining town of Springbok in the north-western Cape.
-This road also connects Gauteng Province with Namibia.

 The township of Huhudi (Tswana for “running water”) is situated just south of the town.

 History

 Capital of a Republic

-The name Vryburg comes from the period in the 1882 when Vryburg was established as the capital of the Republic of Stellaland.
+The name Vryburg comes from the period in 1882 when Vryburg was established as the capital of the Republic of Stellaland.
 The Republicans called themselves Vryburgers (“free citizens”), and since the Afrikaans word for “citizen” is burger and the word for “borough” (or “fortress”) is burg the name of the town followed.
 The first and only president was G.J. van Niekerk.
 A site for the township was selected and named Endvogelfontein.

 On 15 November the same year, the name was changed to Vryburg.
 In December that year, newly laid out plots were apportioned to the volunteers by means of a lottery and by February 1883 some 400 farms had been established.
-The and plots were earned by Afrikaners when they helped a native tribe to get back stolen cattle from another rival native tribe of the region.On 16 August 1883, Administrator Van Niekerk proclaimed the Republic of Stellaland with Vryburg as capital and himself as President.

-By 1884 the town consisted of about 20 houses.
+The plots were taken by Afrikaners from native tribes.

+On 16 August 1883, Administrator Van Niekerk proclaimed the Republic of Stellaland with Vryburg as capital and himself as president.
+By 1884, the town consisted of about 20 houses.

 Stellaland split into two rival factions – those who supported annexation into the Cape Colony as mooted by Cecil Rhodes, and those who preferred independence.